The Croatia Blue Cave tourIs it worth it in 2026?

 Share

-The Blue Cave, also known as the Blue Grotto or Modra Špilja, is on a lot of “must-see” lists for visitors to Croatia.
-On the Dalmatian coast, advertisements for Blue Cave Tours are ubiquitous.
-The Cave itself is located on the island of Biševo, near the island of Vis, and known for its mesmerising blue light effect.
-It is one of the most famous caves in the Adriatic Sea and it is a strikingly unique place.
+This natural phenomenon is one of the most famous caves in the Adriatic Sea, and it is a strikingly unique place.
 But – a little bit like the Mona Lisa in the Louvre – it’s not entirely clear why this particular masterpiece draws so many visitors, when hundreds of equally stunning experiences lurk just around the corner.

 Getting to Blue Cave

-It is important to recognise that boat travel takes time, and that Vis is the most distant inhabited island from the Croatian mainland.
+It is important to recognise that boat travel takes time, and that Vis is the most remote inhabited island in Croatia, located farther from the mainland than any other.
 Weather conditions, like headwinds or higher waves, can easily double transit times.

 What looks close on a map is not necessarily so.
 Most tours leave port at 9am and return at 6pm.
 You can easily spend half the day or more in transit on a speedboat.
 These boats are propelled by powerful, loud engines that drown out conversation and music.
 The waves on the open sea will create too much bounce for you to read or scroll your phone.
 In addition, many tour boats do not have sunshades, so there is nowhere to hide from the blistering sun and its reflection off the water.
 You may get lucky and spot a pod of dolphins en route but mostly, you will be getting a good, long look at the sea.